brunoheitzmannalmada/queuegames/README.md

 This feature can be used in a lot of scenarios.

+Do you know something good to improve this application?
+That's awesome, I'm looking foward for your ideas!
+Just fork this repository and send me a pull request!

 ### What is this repository for? ###

 * In this repository, I am showing more features of AngularJS, a great and awesome MVW framework!